The name and address of the registered provider is:

 We also have access to private counsellors who will see patients.

-Currently physio and podiatry are by referral to external clinics however we hope to provide this service soon from the Practice.
+Podiatry are by referral to an external clinic however we hope to provide this service soon from the Practice.

 Patients’ Rights and Responsibilities